wp-plugins/wp-spamshield/readme.txt

 * Improved human spam protection.
 * Removed the M2 feature as it's an old feature that has been deprecated and is no longer needed.
 * Made several improvements to the filters in the spam blocking algorithm.
-* Updated the spam filters.
+* Updated the anti-spam filters.

 = Changelog =
 For a complete list of changes to the plugin, view the [Version History/Changelog](http://www.redsandmarketing.com/plugins/wp-spamshield/version-history/).

 == Upgrade Notice ==
-= 1.9.5.2 =
+= 1.9.5.3 =
-* Compatibility fixes for WordPress 4.2.3, compatibility improvements for Gravity Forms, certain BuddyPress themes and 3rd party registration pages, made various other code improvements, and updated the spam filters.
+* Fixed a bug in the integration with WooCommerce registration forms, made various other code improvements, and updated the anti-spam filters.
 Please see Changelog for details.

 == Other Notes ==